 Here’s an example:

 Obviously I liked the person who ghosted.
 I mean, I was hanging out with them.
 So there was good there.
-They just weren’t able to communicate in how I needed.
+They just weren’t able to communicate how I needed.

 Instead of trash talking or gossiping and putting myself on a negative mindset (by talking negatively about someone else), I focused on validating my feelings, working through the disappointment and focusing on my wants and needs.